jgarber623/svgeez/README.md

 ## Getting Started

 Before installing and using svgeez, you'll want to have Ruby 2.5 (or newer) installed on your computer.
-There are plenty of ways to go about this, but my preference is [rbenv](https://github.com/sstephenson/rbenv). svgeez is developed using Ruby 2.5.9 and is additionally tested against Ruby 2.6, 2.7, 3.0, and 3.1 using [CircleCI](https://app.circleci.com/pipelines/github/jgarber623/svgeez).
+There are plenty of ways to go about this, but my preference is [rbenv](https://github.com/sstephenson/rbenv). svgeez is developed using Ruby 2.5.9 and is additionally tested against Ruby 2.6, 2.7, 3.0, and 3.1 using [GitHub Actions](https://github.com/jgarber623/svgeez/actions).

 ## Installation